arickert/thedigradio/_posts/2020-10-24-ruins-of-neoliberalism-with-wendy-brown.md

 layout: post
 ---

-Political theorist Wendy Brown on how neoliberalism attacked society and democracy and in doing so laid the foundation for right-wing authoritarianism and nihilism.
+Political theorist Wendy Brown on how neoliberalism attacked society and democracy and in doing so laid the foundation for right-wing-politics authoritarianism and nihilism.

 Episodes from the archives on neoliberalism: